Use Mod Podge and cool Christmas scrapbook papers to decorate NOEL letters! Use wood letters from the craft store – this is SO easy and cute.

 You can fill up a wall in no time and make your apartment feel so cozy.
 Here’s how I did it!

-DIY Noel Letters
+Wooden Noel Letters

 Gather These Supplies